 - cough syrup that contains dextromethorpan

-If you do decide to take either supplement, talk to your doctor first to make sure that it’s safe for you.
+If you do decide to take either supplement, talk with your doctor first to make sure that it’s safe for you.